ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 ### **Update Instructions: Go to [Listonomicon install location].
 Delete the "Overwite" folder.
 Go to Listonomicon/profiles/Listonomicon and delete modsCache.json and modsettings.lsx.**

+## Listonomicon v6.1.5 Hotfix
+Save safe?
+Yes!* (probably)

+1. Updated all the mods again, hopefully this time removed all the problems that Goon and Cahoot caused (boo those guys suck for releasing mods where I didn't read the descriptions).
+2. ADDED (optional) "Shadowed Torches" and "Shadowcasting," so users can try out a version of the game with more realistic light/shadow effects.
+Let me know how it impacts performance and if it should become a default mod.
+3. ADDED Goon's Rogue Overhaul.
+4. Fucking murdered Naaber, walked him behind a shed and introduced him to my favorite kind of one-shot adventure (twelve gauge).

 ## Listonomicon v6.1.4
 Save safe?
 Yes!* (probably)